openshift/kubernetes/REBASE.openshift.md

 kubernetes during build process, so it always has to reflect correct level of kubernetes.

+TODO: Due to lack of understanding of release controller, we have to push kubernetes upstream tags in order to keep CI builds reporting correct version.

 ## Update base-os and test images

 To be able to use the latest kubelet from a pull request, in this repository